prononoob/qaM/README.md

 # qaM
 (pronounced "cum")

-qaM is a minimalistic quick acces menu for linux systems
+qaM is a minimalistic quick acces menu for websites and applications on linux systems

 # Getting started
 Needed python modules: